Skip to content

 However, hull cleaning poses a risk of releasing invasive aquatic species into the environment when conducted in water.

 To mitigate this, vendors must comply with various port regulations concerning biofouling residues.
-Data has shown that after implementing a proactive approach to the hull cleaning, each Odfjell vessel experiences a daily reduction in CO2.
+Data has shown that after implementing a proactive approach to hull cleaning, each Odfjell vessel experiences a daily CO2 reduction.

 Read more